 .

-8 Demand Connection Criteria Applicable to an Offshore Transmission System
+8. Demand Connection Criteria Applicable to an Offshore Transmission System

 8.1 This section presents the planning criteria applicable to the connection of offshore power station demand groups to the remainder of the national electricity transmission system.

 8.2 In those parts of an offshore transmission system where the criteria of Section 7 also apply, those criteria must also be met.